ChenPu2002/git_github_tutorial/README.md

 - [Collaboration and Branching](#collaboration-and-branching)

 ## Introduction
 Why we need git?
 The first time I learnt Git was in a course, we were required to submit our course project with github.
-However, at that time, Git and Github were ...
+However, at that time, Git and Github were just tools for me to submit my project.
+I didn't know how to use it for personal development or group development.

+One year later, I did another course project and still no one in my group knew how to use Git.
+So we just shared our code through Wechat.
+It was a disaster.
+I had to merge all our code manually as I was the major develeper and it was very hard to track the changes.
+We realized that I need to learn Git and Github for personal and group development in the future.
+So I started to learn Git and Github by myself.

+And then there is another course project.
+This time, I was the major developer again.
+I used Git and Github to manage our code.
+It was a great experience.
+I could track the changes, manage the code and collaborate with my group members easily.
+I realized that Git and Github are very useful tools for personal and group development.
+So I decided to write this tutorial to help others to learn Git and Github for personal and group development.

 ## Configuring Git
 Before you start using Git, you need to configure it.
 Open your terminal and set your name and email address with the following commands: